wisecubeai/experiment-tracker/README.md

 Select the comma separated value (CSV) from the list and copy the link

-IMPORTANT: For each run in the runs table, be sure to add the CSV under the "GdriveURL" link
+IMPORTANT: For each run in the runs table, be sure to add the CSV under the "GdriveURL" link.
+Also make sure that the date format is (mm/dd/yyyy)

 ## Config.js File

-Navigate to config.js file, and copy and paste your cvs file for the runs table into "runsTableCsvFile".
+Navigate to config.js file, and copy and paste your CSV file for the runs table into "runsTableCsvFile".

 Additionally, add your optional fields for the runs table in "optionalFieldsForRunsTable".